roitraining/kbernetes-onboard/setup/README.md

 ./setup.sh

 # This will take quite a while.
 It deploys a cloud function and an AppEngine application
-# The end result give you the base application BEFORE any docker or kubernetes config
+# The end result give you the base application BEFORE any docker or kubernetes config,
-# as well as a complete list of demo instructions in the setup folder
+# as well as a complete set of demo instructions in the setup folder, customized for
+# your project

-9. Use the app engine application to add some happenings, with pictures, to give an attractive start-point for the app
+9. When it's done, use the app engine application to add some happenings, with pictures, to give an attractive start-point for the app